lynndylanhurley/ng-token-auth/README.md

 #### IE8-11 / iOS 8.2 must use `sameWindow` for provider authentication

 Most modern browsers can communicate across tabs and windows using [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window.postMessage).
 This doesn't work for certain flawed browsers.
-In these cases the client must take the following steps when performing provider authentication (facebook, github, etc.):

-1. navigate from the client site to the API
-1. navigate from the API to the provider
-1. navigate from the provider to the API
-1. navigate from the API back to the client

-If you prefer to use the `newWindow` mode, be sure to handle this in the configuration.
+In these instances, it's recommended to always use `sameWindow` mode.
+If you are configured to use `newWindow` mode, you will most likely wish to handle this in the configuration.
 Eg:

 ```javascript
       $authProvider.configure({